 8 Sinus Infection Remedies to Have You Feeling Better ASAP

 Sometimes, overuse of medications can cause side effects and may actually exacerbate sinus pain instead of relieving it—too much of a good thing, as they say.
 These home remedies for sinus infections are anti-inflammatory and may also help provide some relief for those pesky seasonal allergies.
 Read on for sinus relief!

-Keep drinking to help naturally thin out mucous.
-Stick to clear liquids that are free of caffeine, sugar and alcohol – herbal tea, water, clear veggie or chicken broth are your best bets.
+Keep drinking fluids to help thin out mucus naturally.
+Stick to clear liquids that are free of caffeine, sugar, and alcohol.
+Herbal tea, water, and clear veggie or chicken broth are your best bets.